Tax avoidance

-Tax avoidance is the legal usage of the tax regime in a single territory to one's own advantage to reduce the amount of tax that is payable by means that are within the law.
+Tax avoidance is the legal use of the tax regime in a single territory to one's own advantage to reduce the amount of tax that is payable.
 A tax shelter is one type of tax avoidance, and tax havens are jurisdictions that facilitate reduced taxes.
 Tax avoidance should not be confused with tax evasion, which is illegal.

 Forms of tax avoidance that use legal tax laws in ways not necessarily intended by the government are often criticized in the court of public opinion and by journalists.
-Many corporations and businesses that take part in the practice experience a backlash from their active customers or online.
+Many businesses pay little or no tax, and some experience a backlash when their tax avoidance becomes known to the public.
 Conversely, benefiting from tax laws in ways that were intended by governments is sometimes referred to as tax planning.
 The World Bank's World Development Report 2019 on the future of work supports increased government efforts to curb tax avoidance as part of a new social contract focused on human capital investments and expanded social protection.

-"Tax mitigation", "tax aggressive", "aggressive tax avoidance" or "tax neutral" schemes generally refer to multiterritory schemes that fall into the grey area between common and well-accepted tax avoidance, such as purchasing municipal bonds in the United States, and tax evasion but are widely viewed as unethical, especially if they are involved in profit-shifting from high-tax to low-tax territories and territories recognised as tax havens.
+"Tax mitigation", "tax aggressive", "aggressive tax avoidance" or "tax neutral" schemes generally refer to multiterritory schemes that fall into the grey area between common and well-accepted tax avoidance, such as purchasing municipal bonds in the United States, and tax evasion but are viewed by some as unethical, especially if they are involved in profit-shifting from high-tax to low-tax territories and territories recognised as tax havens.
 Since 1995, trillions of dollars have been transferred from OECD and developing countries into tax havens using these schemes.

 Laws known as a General Anti-Avoidance Rule (GAAR) statutes, which prohibit "aggressive" tax avoidance, have been passed in several countries and regions including Canada, Australia, New Zealand, South Africa, Norway, Hong Kong and the United Kingdom.
 In addition, judicial doctrines have accomplished the similar purpose, notably in the United States through the "business purpose" and "economic substance" doctrines established in Gregory v.
 Helvering and in the United Kingdom in Ramsay.
 The specifics may vary according to jurisdiction, but such rules invalidate tax avoidance that is technically legal but is not for a business purpose or is in violation of the spirit of the tax code.